William Cholmondeley, 3rd Marquess of Cholmondeley: Lands and estates

 The family seats are Houghton Hall, Norfolk, and Cholmondeley Castle, which is surrounded by a 7500 acre estate near Malpas, Cheshire.

 The Marquess was a teetotal Quaker and closed all the alehouses on the estate.

+He owned almost 34,000 acres in Cheshire and Norfolk.

 Position at court

 One moiety part of the ancient office of Lord Great Chamberlain is a Cholmondeley inheritance.
 This hereditary honour came into the Cholmondeley family through the marriage of the first Marquess of Cholmondeley to Lady Georgiana Charlotte Bertie, daughter of Peregrine Bertie, 3rd Duke of Ancaster and Kesteven.
 The second, fourth, fifth, sixth and seventh holders of the marquessate have all held this office, but Lord William did not take on the responsibilities of this court function.

 Death and succession

 Cholmondeley's wife died in 1878.
 Six years after her death, he himself died at Houghton Hall, aged 84.
 As both of his sons had died before him, Cholmondeley was succeeded in his titles by his grandson George, Earl of Rocksavage, who was the eldest son of his eldest son, Charles.

 Houghton Hall was leased out after his death in 1884 until 1916, after which it was restored by the 5th Viscount.
 Cholmondeley Castle was occupied by the 4th Marquess, who was fatally injured there.